Lusanco/PalitasPR/README.md

 <h1>Deployment</h1>

 ### How is it Deployed
-Our deployment strategy revolves around leveraging AWS services for robust and scalable hosting.
+Our deployment strategy revolves around AWS services.
 We've secured our domain, palitaspr.com, using Amazon Route 53 and obtained an SSL/TLS certificate from AWS Certificate Manager (ACM).
 This certificate ensures secure communication over HTTPS.

-The core of our infrastructure is managed by an Elastic Load Balancer (ELB), which distributes incoming traffic across multiple EC2 instances, but in the case of this demo project only to one.
+The core of our infrastructure is managed by an Elastic Load Balancer (ELB), which distributes incoming traffic across multiple EC2 instances, but in the case for this demo project only to one.
 These instances are configured with a Linux server environment running Gunicorn and Nginx.
 Gunicorn serves as the WSGI server, handling Python web application requests(the main `app.py`, while Nginx acts as a reverse proxy server, enhancing performance by caching and serving static content.

 Our ELB is configured to target a group of EC2 instances, where listeners on ports 80 (HTTP) and 443 (HTTPS) are redirected to our palitaspr.com EC2 instance.